commerceblock/cbt-smart-contracts/README.md

 > -- Ram Dass

+### Preface ###

+This repository includes all Commerceblock Ethereum smart contracts needed for CBT token sale event.
 **Note run below commands with NodeJS 8.5+, this is needed for native async support**

 ### Install dependencies ###